shudec/iot_school_redis/README.md

 Create a key ext:line:count with the number of lines in file

 Ex1:
-Store the file data in Redis in order to show the temperature of a peculiar datetime
+Store the file data in Redis in order to show the temperature of a particuliar timestamp

 Ex2:
 Store the file data in Redis in order to show a graph of temperature